-MREA Course: Basic Photovoltaics (PV 101)Monday, November 14, 2016 to Sunday, December 18, 2016
+MREA Course: Basic Photovoltaics (PV 101.02)Monday, February 13, 2017 to Sunday, March 12, 2017

 Learn the basics of photovoltaic (PV) systems in this online, self-paced course from the Midwest Renewable Energy Association (MREA).
 Students will learn how PV systems work, diargram the four PV system types, make energy efficiency recommendations, understand the basics of PV site assessment, and more.

 Antioch University and EPA Webinar: Incorporating Climate Solutions Into Day-to-Day PlanningThursday, February 9, 2017